Counting teams with Cooper

 Solution

-(1) Count total outcomes.
+(1) Count total outcomes:

 Therefore

-(2) Count desired outcomes.
+(2) Count desired outcomes:

-Therefore have
+- Therefore we have

-(3) Compute probability.
+(3) Compute probability:

 Let